-Unless otherwise specified, traction current is provided by the railway infrastructure manager under the conditions and at the price indicated in this article.
-It is deemed to be ordered with the ordering of a train run in electric traction.
-Any change in the type of traction must be notified to the infrastructure manager and the Administration des chemins de fer.
+Unless otherwise stated the traction current is supplied by the railway infrastructure manager under the conditions and at the prices indicated in 5.4.1.1 and 5.4.1.2 It is considered as ordered with a request for an electric traction train path.
+Any change of traction type must be reported to the infrastructure manager and ACF.

-5.4.1.1 5.4.1.1 Principles for the metering of electrical energy
+5.4.1.1 Principles relating to metering of electrical energy

-Regulation TSI 1302/2014, concerning the technical specification for interoperability relating to the rolling stock subsystem, obliges railway undertakings to equip each newly used, refurbished or renewed electric traction unit with an energy metering system (EMS) that complies with standard EN50462:2017.
+Regulation TSI 1302/2014, concerning the technical specification for interoperability relating to the "rolling stock" subsystem obliges railway undertakings to equip each newly used, upgraded or renewed electric motor unit with an energy measurement system (EMS) in accordance with EN50462: 2017.
+Ultimately, all vehicles circulating on the National Rail Network will have to be equipped with meters to strengthen the reliability of the distribution of electricity consumption.

-The railway settlement is the process of correctly allocating the consumptions to each railway company.
-It is performed by the infrastructure manager on the basis of the consumption data transmitted by each meter to the remote reading platform Erex .
-This platform is made available to all railway companies to collect consumption data from their metered vehicles.
-This data is then aggregated for each railway company for billing by the infrastructure manager.
+The railway bill is the operation of correctly allocating consumption to each railway company.
+It is operated by the infrastructure manager from the consumption data transmitted by each meter to the ERESS remote reading platform, called DCS (Data Collecting System).
+This platform is made available to all railway undertakings for the collection of consumption data for their vehicles equipped with meters.
+This data is then aggregated by railway undertaking for invoicing each of them by the infrastructure manager.